General General 4 min read

 Uncle Sam's funhouse: America’s oddest facts

 America’s a big place, and let’s face it, a little quirky too.
-For example, did you know squirrels have a special bridge to cross the street in a certain state?
-And that’s not all: From bourbon barrels to squirrel bridges, our country is full of surprises hiding in plain sight.
-Grab your reading glasses and settle in for a fun ride through some of the weirdest tidbits about the US you probably never heard before.
+For example, did you know that squirrels have a special bridge to cross the street in one state?
+And that’s not all: from bourbon barrels to squirrel bridges, our country is full of surprises hiding in plain sight.
+Grab your reading glasses and settle in for a fun ride through some of the weirdest tidbits about the US that you’ve probably never heard before.

 Image: RDNE Stock project